I earned my MA in Music Therapy from Roehampton

 music as a way of building emotional connection with the children in their

-care—an experience that continues to shape Helen’s work and philosophy today.
+care—an experience that continues to shape my work and philosophy today.